-Poem for an island woman, from cold currents of the north Atlantic.
-Icelandic love poem (iselandic, Íslenska).
+Love poem (Ástarljóð) for an Icelandic woman (Iselandic), from cold currents of the north Atlantic.
 Your Vikings ancestors have devastated so many hearts.
 You warm the shipwrecked.
 350,000 speakers will be able to read my little poem based on the Norse of the Middle Ages.
-This Icelandic poem is for an island woman, of the cold currents of the north of the Atlantic.
 Her usual mirror is the surface of the ices of her country, she will hold out my words to them.